 National Park Service: Fee Increases for International Visitors

 Congress has debated various measures to generate additional funds for the National Park System in light of a large backlog of deferred maintenance on system lands.
 One option under discussion has been to raise park entrance fees for international visitors, in line with policies of some other nations that assess different national park fees for domestic versus international visitors.
 On July 3, 2025, President Trump issued Executive Order (E.O.)
-14314, "Making America Beautiful Again by Improving Our National Parks."
-The order directed the Secretary of the Interior to increase specified National Park Service (NPS) fees for "nonresidents" of the United States and also directed a price increase for multiagency passes sold to nonresidents.
-Congress may conduct oversight of the E.O.'s implementation.
-Also, Congress could consider bills introduced in the 119th Congress related to international visitors to national parks and federal recreational lands.
+14314, which directed the Secretary of the Interior to increase specified National Park Service (NPS) fees for "nonresidents" of the United States and also directed a price increase for multiagency passes sold to nonresidents.
+In response to the E.O., NPS announced international visitor fee increases that began on January 1, 2026.
+Congress may evaluate the fee increases and their implementation.
+Also, Congress could consider bills introduced in the 119th Congress related to park entrance fees and passes for international visitors.

 President Trump's Executive Order

 E.O.
-14314 directs the Secretary of the Interior to "appropriately" increase NPS "entrance fees and recreation pass fees for nonresidents," in order to "increase revenue and improve the recreational experience at national parks."
-The E.O. also directs the Secretaries of the Interior and Agriculture, working together, to take steps to increase the price nonresidents pay for the America the Beautiful—National Parks and Federal Recreational Lands Pass (ATB Pass), which provides access to recreational lands of multiple federal agencies, including NPS.
+14314 directed the Secretary of the Interior to "appropriately" increase NPS "entrance fees and recreation pass fees for nonresidents," in order to "increase revenue and improve the recreational experience at national parks."
+The E.O. also directed the Secretaries of the Interior and Agriculture, working together, to take steps to increase the price nonresidents pay for the America the Beautiful—National Parks and Federal Recreational Lands Pass (ATB pass), which provides access to recreational lands of multiple federal agencies, including NPS.

-The E.O. directs that the revenues generated from these changes are to be used to improve infrastructure and enhance enjoyment or access, consistent with provisions on fee use (16 U.S.C. §6807) in the Federal Lands Recreation Enhancement Act (FLREA).
-FLREA authorizes NPS and some other agencies to charge entrance and/or recreation fees on federal recreational lands and to set fee levels according to specified criteria.
-FLREA also authorizes the establishment and sale of the ATB Pass.
-The act directs the use of fee and pass revenues for certain purposes that aim to benefit visitors, such as facility repair and maintenance, interpretation, and visitor services.
+The E.O. directed that the revenues generated from these changes be used to improve infrastructure and enhance enjoyment or access, consistent with fee use provisions (16 U.S.C. §6807) in the Federal Lands Recreation Enhancement Act (FLREA).
+FLREA authorizes NPS and other agencies to charge entrance and/or recreation fees on federal recreational lands and to set fee levels according to specified criteria.
+FLREA also authorizes the establishment and sale of the ATB pass.
+The act directs the use of fee and pass revenues for certain purposes to benefit visitors, such as facility repair and maintenance, interpretation, and visitor services.
 Under FLREA, an individual park unit or other federal site generally retains at least 80% of revenues generated at that site from fees and pass sales.

-Among its additional provisions, the E.O. directs the Secretary of the Interior to work with the Secretary of State "to encourage international tourism to America's national parks and outdoor recreation areas," focusing especially on "underutilized" areas.
-It further directs a review of the NPS maintenance backlog and actions to "fully implement" infrastructure investments, including those funded through the National Parks and Public Land Legacy Restoration Fund (LRF; 54 U.S.C.
+Among its additional provisions, the E.O. directed a review of the NPS maintenance backlog and actions to "fully implement" infrastructure investments, including those funded through the National Parks and Public Land Legacy Restoration Fund (LRF; 54 U.S.C.
 Chapter 2004).
-Also, the Secretary of the Interior must work to improve services and affordability for U.S. residents visiting national parks, and ensure that NPS gives U.S. residents "preferential treatment" (consistent with applicable law) for permits, lotteries, and other types of recreational access.
+Also, the Secretary of the Interior must ensure NPS gives U.S. residents "preferential treatment" (consistent with applicable law) for permits, lotteries, and other types of recreational access.

 Related 119th Congress Legislation